agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 ## Sign up

-Now lets crate a new folder called handlers, and inside create a new file called auth.go
+Now let's create a new folder called handlers, and inside it, create a new file called auth.go.

 ```bash
 mkdir ~/fiber-jwt-auth/handlers